Pickled Peppers

 Instructions

-- Fill remainder of the jar with boiling water.
+- Fill the remainder of the jar with boiling water.water

-- Place sterilized lid on jar and screw on band, fingertip tight.
+- Place a warm lid on the jar and screw on the band, fingertip tight.

 Notes